Kayoudev/Kayou/README.md

 - 👋 Hi, I’m Kayou
 - 👀 I’m interested in developement
-- 🌱 I’m currently learning java
+- 🌱 I’m currently learning java, javascript and swift
 - 💞️ I’m looking to collaborate on nothing for the moment
 - 📫 How to reach me : On Discord
 - 😄 Pronouns: he/him